Humble Quest

-Humble Quest is the third studio album by American country music singer and songwriter Maren Morris.
+Humble Quest is the third studio album by American singer and songwriter Maren Morris.
 The album was released on March 25, 2022, through Columbia Nashville.
 The album earned three nominations at the 65th Annual Grammy Awards, including for Best Country Album, while the lead single "Circles Around This Town" was nominated for Best Country Song and Best Country Solo Performance.

 Composition and themes

 Morris is a co-writer on all eleven tracks, collaborating with Sarah Aarons, Julia Michaels, Ryan Hurd, Natalie Hemby, Hillary Lindsey, Lori McKenna and Liz Rose.
 Production was handled by Greg Kurstin.
 In an interview by NPR, Morris explained the meaning and title of the project:"I always thought that was such an interesting word, because it does mean that you're grounded and you don't have a big head about something – but I think that for me, over the last two years, that word has changed.
 I think it means you're the closest to your compass that you've ever been.
 It's not for public consumption of how relatable you are. [...]
 I think taking that power back with that word is why I wrote the song "Humble Quest" – how it's going to be an ongoing conversation and journey and will probably never end.
 And I'm okay with that.
-We're all just awkwardly feeling our way through this weird world."The song “What Would This World Do” is a tribute to Michael Busbee, the producer who worked on each of Morris’ previous records and died from brain cancer in 2019.
+We're all just awkwardly feeling our way through this weird world."The song "What Would This World Do" is a tribute to Michael Busbee, the producer who worked on each of Morris’ previous records and died from brain cancer in 2019.

 Release and promotion

 The album's lead single "Circles Around This Town" was released on January 7, 2022.
 "I Can't Love You Anymore" was released as the album's second single on September 26, 2022.

+On November 4, 2022, Morris released a companion album, Humble Quest: In Rare Form, featuring stripped-back versions of seven of the album's tracks.